-This dispensation has also appeared very extraordinary in the numbers of those on whom we have reason to hope it has had a saving effect.
-We have about six hundred and twenty communicants, which include almost all our adult persons.
-The church was very large before, but persons never thronged into it as they did in the late extraordinary time.
-Our sacraments are eight weeks asunder, and I received into our communion about a hundred before one sacrament, and fourscore of them at one time, whose appearance when they presented themselves tegether to make an open, explicit profession of Christianity, was very affecting to the congregation.
-I took in near sixty before the next sacrament day; and I had very sufficient evidence of the conversion of their souls, through divine grace.
+This dispensation has also appeared extraordinary in the numbers of those, on whom we have reason to hope it has had a saving effect: We have about six hundred and twenty communicants which include almost all our adult persons.
+The church was very large before; but persons never througed into it, as they did in the late extraordinary time.
+Our sacraments were eight weeks asunder, and I received into our communion about an hundred before one sacrament, and four-score of them at one time, whose appearance, when they presented themselves together to make an open explicit profession of Christianity, was very affecting to the congregation: I took in near sixty before the next sacrament day: And I had very sufficient evidence of the conversion of their souls, through divine grace, though it is not the custom here, as it is in many other churches in this country, to make a credible relation of their inward experiences, the ground of admission to the Lord's Supper.

-I am far from pretending to be able to determine how many have lately been the subjects of such mercy; but if I may be allowed to declare any thing that appears to me probable in a thing of this nature, I hope that more than three hundred souls were savingly brought home to Christ in this town in the space of half a year, (how many more I don't guess,) and about the same number of males as females; which by what I have heard Mr. Stoddard say, was far from what has been usual in years past, for he observed that in his time many more women were converted than men.
-Those of our young people that are on other accounts most likely and considerable, are mostly, as I hope, truly pious, and leading persons in ways of religion.
-Those that were formerly loose young persons, are generally, to all appearance, become true lovers of God and Christ, and spiritual in their dispositions.
-And I hope that by far the greater part of persons in this town above sixteen years of age, are such as have the saving knowledge of Jesus Christ; and so by what I heard, I suppose it is in some other places, particularly at Sunderland and South Hadley.
+I am far from pretending to be able to determine how many have lately been the subjects of such mercy; but if I may be allowed to declare any thing that appears to me probable in a thing of this nature, I hope that more than three hundred souls were savingly brought home to Christ in this town, in the space of half a year, (how many more I don't guess) and about the same number of males as females; which, by what I have heard Mr. Stoddard say, was far from what has been usual in years past, for he observed that in his time, many more women were converted than men.
+Those of our young people that are on other accounts most likely and considerable, are mostly, as I hope, truly pious, and leading persons in the way of religion.
+Those that were formerly looser young persons, are generally, to all appearance, become true lovers of God and Christ, and spiritual in their dispositions.
+And I hope that by far the greater part of persons in this town. above sixteen years of age, are such as have the saving knowledge of Jesus Christ; and so by what I heard I suppose it is in some other places, particularly at Sunderland and South Hadley.

-This has also appeared to be a very extraordinary dispensation, in that the Spirit of God has so much extended not only his awakening, but regenerating influences both to elderly persons, and also to those that are very young.
-It has been a thing heretofore rarely to be heard of, that any were converted past middle age; but now we have the same ground to think that many such have in this time been savingly changed, as that others have been so in more early years.
-I suppose there were upwards of fifty persons converted in this town above forty years of age; and more than twenty of them above fifty, and above ten of them above sixty, and two of them above seventy years of age.
+This has also appeared to be a very extraordinary dispensation, in that the spirit of God has so much extended not only his awakening, but regenerating influences, both to elderly persons, and also those that are very young.
+It has been a thing heretofore rarely heard of, that any were converted past middle age; but now we have the same ground to think, that many such have in this time been savingly changed, as that others have been so in more early years.
+I suppose there were upwards of fifty persons in this town above forty years of age; and more than twenty of them above seventy years of age.